nwhitehead/pzretro/README.md

 ### Babel

-I had to convert the PuzzleScript JS sources to older version of JavaScript to make it compatible with Duktape, there were some issues with backtick literals (template strings).
+I had to convert the PuzzleScript JS sources to older version of JavaScript to make it more compatible with Duktape (used previously), there were some issues with backtick literals (template strings).
 I used Babel and the CLI for this.

 ### ARM Compatibility